dfinity/motoko/design/StableMemory.md

 ```

-(To avoid overflow on the rhs could do the check as `assert ((offset >> 6) < StableMemory.size())`.)
+(To avoid overflow on the rhs, we could do implement the check as `assert ((offset >> 6) < StableMemory.size())`.)

-On top of this basic API, users should be able to build more interesting higher-level APIs for pickling user-defined data.
+On top of this basic API, users should be able to build more
+interesting higher-level APIs for pickling user-defined data.

 REMARK:

-Actually implementing the sketched assignment in IRL involves writing
+Actually implementing the sketched assignments using the existing IC
-the contents to memory and then copying stable memory - even for
+API involves writing the contents to memory and then copying stable
-individual words - this could be optimized by an improved system API
+memory - even for individual words - this could be optimized by an
-offering direct load and stores from/to the stack:
+improved system API offering direct load and stores from/to the stack:

 ```
 ic0.stable_write_i32 : (offset : i32, val: i32) -> ();   // *